Is Palm Reading Real? An Honest Answer from the Creators of a Palmistry App

 The Accuracy Illusion: Is Palm Reading Accurate?

-In Bertram Forer's classic 1948 psychological experiment, students rated a generic personality sketch a 4.26 out of 5 for accuracy.
+In Bertram Forer's classic 1948 experiment, students handed an identical generic personality sketch rated it 4.26 out of 5 for personal accuracy.
 So, is palm reading real when it comes to accuracy?
 Do not expect a blood test.
 Expect the accuracy of a good poem that gives you vocabulary for your internal state.

 Critics claim palmistry is a fraud because it lacks empirical scientific backing.
 They cite the Barnum effect, arguing that people will believe any vague, positive statement about themselves.
 We agree with the science.
 We just disagree on the application.